 Why is the Coast Path so special?

 As Britain’s longest National Trail, the 630 mile South West Coast Path wraps its way around the region creating a natural corridor through magnificent landscapes.
-It boasts an extraordinarily wide variety of habitats such as grassland, heathland, moorland, woodland, sand dunes, mud flats, coastal cliffs and saltwater marsh which support biodiversity.
+It boasts an extraordinarily wide variety of habitats such as grassland, heathland, moorland, woodland, sand dunes, mudflats, coastal cliffs and saltwater marsh which support biodiversity.
 Over 70% of the Path is within a National Park or Area of Outstanding Natural Beauty.
-Not to forget other regional, national and international designations held including; 2 World Heritage Sites, a UNESCO Biosphere Reserve and Geopark, 5 RAMSAR sites, 7 Special Protection Areas; 13 Marine Conservation Zones; 8 Special Areas of Conservation; and over 50 Local and National Nature Reserves – which all recognise what a special pace this is.
+Not to forget other regional, national and international designations held including; 2 World Heritage Sites, a Biosphere Reserve, a Global Geopark, 4 Ramsar sites (Wetlands of International Importance), 7 Special Protection Areas; 21 Marine Conservation Zones; 14 Special Areas of Conservation; 7 National Nature Reserves, and numerous Local Nature Reserves – which all recognise what a special place this is.

 What wildlife does the Coast Path support?